Blog

 The Frequency Ranges That Drone Jammers Cover

 Drone jammers operate across various frequency ranges to effectively interfere with different types of drone communications.
+Drone jammers achieve this by disrupting communication signals between the drone and its operator, preventing the drone from receiving commands or transmitting data effectively.
 The primary frequency bands targeted by drone jammers include:

 • 2.4 GHz: Commonly used by consumer drones for communication between the drone and its remote controller.
 Jammers in this range disrupt the control signals, potentially causing the drone to lose its connection and land or return to its home point.